Pregnancy and Parenthood

 - Long-term visa

 - A child is born in the Czech Republic is insured from birth until the end of the month in which the child reaches 60 days of age.
-Parents arrange comprehensive health insurance for their child.
+Parents must arrange comprehensive health insurance for their child.

 Preventive check-ups for children